unahouExosite/docs/exositeready/gwe/solution-app/README.md

 	![Step 3](assets/step_3.png)

-4. Refer back to the previous steps to add another new device called "Test Data", using "12345" as the *Identity*.
+4. Refer back to the previous step to add another new device called "Test Data", using "12345" as the *Identity*.

 	![Step 4](assets/step_4.png)